Last Updated: 2025-05-29

 How you can help

-If you become aware of a safeguarding issue involving Fnatic or a member of the Fnatic team, please inform us immediately via safeguarding@fnatic.com.
+If you become aware of a safeguarding issue involving Fnatic or a member of the Fnatic team, please inform us immediately via safeguarding@fnatic.com or Speak Up! form.
 You are not obligated to share your name or personal details with us, but doing so will help us update you as to our response.

 How can I identify an adult at risk?